 - Non-indexable content issues

 Selecting "Duplicate title tags" displays a list of repeated page titles along with a count of how many pages contain that title.
 We currently present up to thirty duplicated page titles on the details page.
 If the duplicate title issues shown are corrected, we'll update the list to reflect any other pages that share duplicate titles the next time your website is crawled.
 Also, in the Title tag issues category, we show "Long title tags" and "Short title tags."
 For these issue types we will identify title tags that are way too short (for example "IT" isn't generally a good title tag) or way too long (title tag was never intended to mean <insert epic novel here>).
 A similar algorithm identifies potentially problematic meta description tags.
-While these pointers won't directly help you rank better (i.e. pages with <title> length x aren't moved to the top of the search results), they may help your site display better titles and snippets in search results, and this can increase visitor traffic.
+While these pointers won't directly help you rank better (that is, pages with <title> length x aren't moved to the top of the search results), they may help your site display better titles and snippets in search results, and this can increase visitor traffic.
 In the "Non-indexable content issues," we give you a heads-up of areas that aren't as friendly to our more text-based crawler.
 And be sure to check out our posts on Flash and images to learn how to make these items more search-engine friendly.

 Sitemap details pageIf you've submitted a Sitemap, you'll be happy when you see the additional information in Webmaster Tools revealing how your Sitemap was processed.
 You can find this information on the newly available Sitemap Details page which (along with information that was previously provided for each of your Sitemaps) shows you the number of the pages from your Sitemap that were indexed.
 Keep in mind the number of pages indexed from your Sitemap may not be 100% accurate because the indexed number is updated periodically, but it's more accurate than running a "site:example.com" query on Google.
 The new Sitemap Details page also lists any errors or warnings that were encountered when specific pages from your Sitemap were crawled.
 So the time you might have previously spent on crafting custom Google queries to determine how many pages from your Sitemap were indexed, can now be spent on improving your site.
-If your site is already the crème de la crème, you might prefer to spend the extra free time mastering your ice-carving skills or blending the perfect eggnog.
+If your site is already the crème de la crème, you might prefer to spend the extra time improving your ice-carving skills or blending the perfect eggnog.
 Here's a view of the new Sitemap details page :

 Sitemaps are an excellent way to tell Google about your site's most important pages, especially if you have new or updated content that we may not know about.
 If you haven't yet submitted a Sitemap or have questions about the process, visit our Webmaster Help Center to learn more.
-Webmaster Tools now available in Czech & Hungarian We love expanding our product to help more people and in their language of choice.
+Webmaster Tools now available in Czech and Hungarian We love expanding our product to help more people and in their language of choice.
 We recently put in effort to expand the number of Webmaster Tools available languages to Czech and Hungarian, in addition to the 20 other languages we already support.
 We won't be stopping here.
-Our desire to support even more languages in the future means that if your language of choice isn't currently supported, stay tuned -- there'll be even more supported languages to come.
+Our desire to support even more languages in the future means that if your language of choice isn't currently supported, stay tuned—there'll be even more supported languages to come.
 We always love to hear what you think.
 Please visit our Webmaster Help Group to share comments or ask questions.